ktoso/rx-wiki/Observable-Utility-Operators.md

 numbers.toList() ...
 ```

+If you pass to `toList( )` an Observable that invokes `onCompleted` before emitting any values, `toList( )` will emit an empty list before invoking `onCompleted`.
+If the Observable you pass to `toList( )` invokes `onError`, `toList( )` will in turn invoke the `onError` of its subscribers.

 ## toSortedList( )
 #### collect all elements emitted by an Observable and emit this as a single sorted List

 [[images/rx-operators/toSortedList.png]]

 The `toSortedList( )` method behaves much like `toList( )` except that it sorts the resulting list.
-By default it sorts the list naturally in ascending order, but you can also pass in a function that takes two values and returns a number, and `toSortedList( )` will use that number instead of the numerical difference between the two values to sort the values.
+By default it sorts the list naturally in ascending order by means of the `Comparable` interface.
+If any of the objects emitted by the Observable does not support `Comparable` with respect to the type of every other object emitted by the Observable, `toSortedList( )` will throw an exception.
+However, you can change this default behavior by also passing in to `toSortedList( )` a closure that takes as its parameters two objects and returns a number; `toSortedList( )` will then use that closure instead of `Comparable` to sort the values.

 For example, the following code takes a list of unsorted integers, converts it into an Observable, then converts that Observable into one that emits the original list in sorted form as a single item: